rsvim/rfc/1-TUI/1-Rendering.md

 - Global variable `console`.
 - And even punctuations: semicolon `;`, parentheses `()`, brackets `{}`.

-Escaping codes need to prepend and append extra codes to add these effects, and increases the payload.
-For example now we want to print the `function` keyword with red color, and reset color after it:
+Terminal needs to prepend and append extra escaping codes to add these effects, and increases the flushing payload.
+For example we want to print the `function` keyword with red color, and reset color after it:

 ```bash
 \x1b[38;5;{31}mfunction\x1b[0m
 ```

-The above example can split into 3 parts:
+The above sequence can be split into 3 parts:

 - `\x1b[38;5;{31}m`: Set red foreground color.
 - `function`: The text contents.
 - `\x1b[0m`: Reset all effects.

-This requires the canvas merge consequent text contents that sharing the same effects into one IO operation.
+Surrounding these escaping codes one by one for each character (`f`, `u`, `n`, `c`, `t`, `i`, `o`, `n`) also works, but the increased overhead is worst.
+The minimal overhead requires the canvas merge consequent text contents that sharing the same effects into one IO operation.